lp-wan/archi/schc-architecture.md

 ## SCHC Packet Instance {#Instances}
-SCHC Packet Instance is characterized by a particular SoR common with the corresponding distant entity.
+SCHC Packet Instance is characterized by a particular SoR common with the corresponding distant end-point.
 The {{rfc8724}} defines a protocol operation between a pair of peers.
 In a SCHC strata, several SCHC Instances may contain different SoR.